tardate/LittleCodingKata/docker/docker-for-rails-developers/README.md

 # #153 Docker for Rails Developers

-Notes on the book Docker for Rails Developers, By Rob Isenberg, pubished by The Pragmatic Programmers
+Notes on the book Docker for Rails Developers, By Rob Isenberg, published by The Pragmatic Programmers

 ## Notes